Design your custom aquamarine

 At Waldemar Jewellers, our proficiency in determining the quality of jewels and gemstones is one of the reasons we have earned the reputation of being Sydney’s best jeweller.
 When assessing the quality of aquamarine gemstone, we follow the four C’s; cut, colour, clarity and carat weight.

 Cut: Aquamarine has a natural existing beauty, they can be cut into almost any shape.
-Because of its transparency, aquamarine looks beautiful when shaped into cuts that have wide, open facets such as emerald, Asscher or old cushion cuts.
+Because of its transparency, aquamarine looks beautiful when shaped into cuts that have wide, open facets such as Emerald, Asscher or Cushion cuts.

-Colour: The shades of aquamarine often bring to mind the colours of the sea, they are well known for their varying blue hues from light.
+Colour: The shades of aquamarine often bring to mind the colours of the sea, they are well known for their varying light blue hues.
 They can also become visually uneven in colour, making them appear darker or lighter depending on the angle at which they are viewed.

 Clarity: Most faceted aquamarines are free of eye-visible inclusion.
 In general, aquamarine has an excellent clarity and transparency.
 This results in a more durable and stable stone.